jong-un-crypto/unc-workspace-rs/CONTRIBUTING.md

 Thank you for your interest in contributing to UNC's Rust Workspaces!
 We appreciate any type of contribution.

 Below are various bits of information to help you get started.
-If you require additional help, please reach out to us on the `Rust Support` channel on [discord](https://discord.gg/uncprotocol) or our [zulip channel](https://unc.zulipchat.com/)
+If you require additional help, please reach out to us on the `Rust Support` channel on [discord](https://discord.gg/utility) or our [whatsapp channel](https://unc.chat.com/)

 ## Quick Start